-Treatment for Rotavirus in Children
+Rotavirus in Children

-rotavirus.
-Therefore, rotavirus treatment in children is focused on providing supportive care while the body fights the virus.
+There is no medicine that will kill rotavirus.
+Therefore, treatment in children is focused on providing supportive care while the body fights the virus.
 Supportive care refers to the treating of symptoms, such as dehydration, that can occur as a result of the rotavirus infection.

-Fortunately, for children with healthy immune systems, the body is able to effectively kill rotavirus, and after 3 to 9 days,
+Fortunately, for children with healthy immune systems, the body is able to effectively kill rotavirus, and after 3 to 9 days, rotavirus symptoms generally improve.

 While it is important that you wash your child's hands regularly, better hygiene and sanitation have not significantly reduced rotavirus disease.
 A new, recently licensed vaccine (RotaTeq®) is the best way to protect your child against rotavirus disease.